 The ESF has an overall budget of EUR 120.4 billion for 2014-2020.
 This support is targeted towards some 15 million people each year to enter into the job market or to improve their skills to find work in the future or for better social integration of certain disadvantaged individuals.

-For further information, please consult the fi-compass factsheet on ESF financial instruments.
+For preliminary information about financial instruments under the ESF, please consult the fi-compass factsheet on ESF financial instruments.

 On this website, ESF stakeholders can ﬁnd a lot of useful and interesting information to improve their decision-making about ﬁnancial instruments.

 Publications, including a manual introducing financial instruments for the ESF, which gives an overview of the scope for financial instruments to promote inclusion, sustainable jobs and better education, and three fi-compass factsheets on financial instruments working with social entrepreneurship, personal loans and microfinance, which explain how to identify the financing needs of specific ESF target groups and how to address such needs using financial instruments within the ESF.

 Event materials, such as presentations from the fi-compass conference dedicated to ESF revolving funds or the fi-compass videos and presentations from the ESF workshop held in Brussels dedicated to microfinance in February 2016, offer a useful way to learn about how financial instruments under the ESF can be used to increase access to, and availability of, more affordable credit for employment and social inclusion purposes.

 Case studies, including first-hand knowledge from social economy and entrepreneurship promotion instruments, like the cases studies on microcredits from the Central Denmark Entrepreneurship Fund (Denmark), on social entrepreneurship from Mikromezzaninfonds (Germany) or on social inclusion from Marche ESF guarantee fund (Italy) that can be found in the fi-compass website's library.